DinoChiesa/apigee-scanner/README.md

 ```

-The result is the set of proxies which is the union of all that have matched for each option.
+The result is the set of proxies which is the _union_ of all that have matched
+for each option.
+In other words, the matches satisfy either or both of the scan
+tests.

+It is not possible at this time to return a set of proxies that matches the intersection of
+two different scans.

 ## Specific Usage Examples